30kW Solar System UK: The Complete 2026 Guide for Small and Growing Businesses

 What small and growing businesses need to know about a 30kW solar system:

-- A 30kW system generates around 25,500 kWh per year — enough to cover a meaningful share of energy spend for most small commercial sites
+- A 30kW system generates around 25,500 kWh per year — enough to cover a meaningful share of energy use for most small commercial sites

-- The system works best for businesses using most of their electricity between 8am and 5pm — daytime usage drives savings
+- The system works best for businesses using most of their electricity between 8am and 5pm, because daytime usage drives the savings

-- Annual Investment Allowance (AIA) allows the full system cost to be deducted from taxable profits in Year 1, significantly compressing the real payback period
+- The Annual Investment Allowance (AIA) lets the full system cost be deducted from taxable profits in Year 1, which compresses payback

 - Battery storage only adds material value where a significant share of generation would otherwise be exported — daytime-heavy businesses typically get stronger returns without it

-- The most common mistake is sizing to today’s demand rather than accounting for growth — adding capacity later is rarely a simple extension
+- The most common mistake is sizing to today’s demand rather than allowing for growth, because adding capacity later is rarely a simple extension

 Why 30kW Is Often the First Size Businesses Seriously Consider

 Most businesses don’t start by choosing a system size.
-They start by asking whether solar is worth doing at all.
-A 30kW system tends to be where the answer becomes ‘yes’ for two reasons: it’s large enough to make a meaningful impact on costs, but small enough to stay simple to deliver.
+Instead, they start by asking whether solar is worth doing at all.
+A 30kW system tends to be where the answer becomes ‘yes’.
+There are two reasons: it is large enough to make a meaningful impact on costs, yet the engineering and roof works stay manageable.

 On the financial side, a system generating around 25,500 kWh per year can remove a noticeable portion of an electricity bill.
-For a business spending £8,000–£15,000 annually, that translates into savings big enough to justify the investment rather than just offsetting a small fraction of costs.
-On the practical side, 30kW sits just below the point where projects become more complex.
-Larger systems require G99 grid approval before installation, which introduces delays and uncertainty.
-At 30kW, that step is typically avoided, so the project can move straight from design to installation without waiting.
+For a business spending £8,000–£15,000 annually, that translates into savings big enough to justify the investment, rather than just offsetting a small fraction of costs.
+On the practical side, a 30kW array keeps the design and installation straightforward compared with very large systems.
+However, it does sit above the small-scale G98 threshold, so it requires a G99 application to your network operator before installation.
+That approval typically takes 6–12 weeks, and it is the main thing that sets the timeline — so it is worth starting early.

 - Smaller systems are easier to install, but don’t always generate enough to justify the effort

-- Larger systems generate more, but come with longer timelines and more complexity
+- Larger systems generate more, but come with longer timelines and greater engineering complexity

-- 30kW sits in the middle: savings are meaningful and the process is still straightforward
+- 30kW sits in the middle: the savings are meaningful and the build stays straightforward, once G99 approval is in place

 Is a 30kW System the Right Fit for Your Business?

 This is the most important question in the entire decision.
-A 30kW system is not defined by the type of building you have, it is defined by how your business uses electricity throughout the day.
-Solar generates electricity during daylight hours.
-The more of that electricity you use at the time it is generated, the more value the system creates.
+A 30kW system is not defined by the type of building you have.
+Instead, it is defined by how your business uses electricity through the day.
+Solar generates electricity during daylight hours, so the more of that electricity you use as it is generated, the more value the system creates.

 | Business type | Typical usage pattern | How 30kW performs |